Dr. Laura Bolt

 Background

-As co-director of the La Suerte Forest Fragmentation and Primate Behavioural Ecology Project, Dr. Bolt’s current research focuses on mantled howler monkey (Alouatta palliata), white-faced capuchin monkey (Cebus capucinus imitator) and Central American spider monkey (Ateles geoffroyi) behavioural ecology in a fragmented tropical rainforest in Costa Rica.
+As co-director of the La Suerte Forest Fragmentation and Primate Behavioural Ecology Project, Dr. Bolt’s current research focuses on mantled howler monkey (Alouatta palliata), white-faced capuchin monkey (Cebus imitator) and Central American spider monkey (Ateles geoffroyi) behavioural ecology in a fragmented tropical rainforest in Costa Rica.
 This research is important given the ongoing deforestation in Costa Rica and other tropical regions globally, with primates acting as important indicator species to signal habitat change.

 Dr. Bolt’s published and ongoing work also focuses on vocalization usage in the ring-tailed lemur (Lemur catta), a social primate endemic to Madagascar that is one of the best living models of group-living primate ancestors.
 Dr. Bolt’s work to date has demonstrated the complexity and sophistication of communication systems in social lemurs.

 As an experienced university lecturer at institutions including the University of Waterloo, OCAD University, University of Toronto, and University of Toronto Mississauga, Dr. Bolt has been a finalist for numerous university-wide teaching awards and consistently receives outstanding teaching evaluations.
-She is also a member of the board of directors of, and regularly leads primate field schools for Maderas Rainforest Conservancy, a conservation non-profit organization that protects tropical forests in Costa Rica and Nicaragua.
+She also regularly leads primate field schools for Maderas Rainforest Conservancy in Costa Rica and Nicaragua.

 Research opportunities